Accredited Debt Relief: 2024 Review

 Debt relief qualifications

 Accredited Debt Relief notes on its website that to be eligible for assistance debt must be unsecured and not have collateral attached.
 Acceptable debt includes credit cards, medical bills and payday loans.
-To qualify, you must be able to make monthly payments.
+To qualify, you must be able to make monthly payments and have at least $10,000 or more worth of unsecured debt.

 - Start saving.
 You will be required to start making payments to a dedicated savings account.
 The money accumulated in this account will ultimately be used to pay off your debts.